 associated with improved clinical response in patients treated with ANAVEX®2-73

-Presentation 2 and 3 displayed results from data-driven KEM® analyses of a well-characterized cohort of subjects having subjective memory complaints (SMC), but not displaying cognitive or memory impairements.
-KEM® successfully identified genomic biomarkers linked to Alzheimer’s Disease imaging and cognitive tests descriptors used to characterize this cohort. ”We identified an homozygous variant, in a gene involved in the Golgi apparatus, to be significantly linked with change of the resting state activity in the orbito-frontal cortex”.
-Frédéric Parmentier, PhD, Director Data Science at Ariana Pharma.
-“I strongly believe that unsupervised and explainable Artificial Intelligence tools are essential to uncover pertinent hypotheses from complex datasets with limited number of fully characterized patients”.
-KEM® implements an unsupervised and explainable AI approach to uncover pertinent and clinically actionable hypotheses from complex datasets with heterogeneous information.
+Presentations 2 and 3 provided results from a data-driven KEM® analyses of an extensively characterized cohort of subjects having subjective memory complaints (SMC), but not displaying cognitive or memory impairments.
+KEM® successfully identified genomic biomarkers linked to changes in cognitive tests and brain images characteristic of early impairment.
+“We identified an homozygous variant, in a gene involved in the Golgi apparatus, to be significantly linked with change of the resting state activity in the orbito-frontal cortex” stated Frédéric Parmentier, PhD, Director Data Science at Ariana Pharma.
+“I strongly believe that unsupervised and explainable Artificial Intelligence are essential tools for uncovering hidden relations from complex datasets”.
+KEM® implements an unsupervised and explainable AI (XAI) approach to uncover pertinent and clinically actionable hypotheses from complex datasets integrating heterogeneous information.

 About Ariana Pharma